neoforged/.github/primers/26.1/index.md

     - `NIGHT_VISION_COLOR` - The default color when in night vision.
     - `TURTLE_EGG_HATCH_CHANCE` - The chance of a turtle egg hatching on a random tick.
 - `net.minecraft.world.level.gamerules.GameRule#getIdentifierWithFallback` - Gets the identifier of the game rule, or else the unregistered identifier.
+- `net.minecraft.world.level.levelgen.feature`
-- `net.minecraft.world.level.levelgen.feature.AbstractHugeMushroomFeature#MIN_MUSHROOM_HEIGHT` - The minimum mushroom height.
+    - `AbstractHugeMushroomFeature#MIN_MUSHROOM_HEIGHT` - The minimum mushroom height.
+    - `Feature#markForPostProcessing` - Marks the position for post processing, apply and first ticks or updating the states based on its neighbors.
 - `net.minecraft.world.level.levelgen.feature.configurations.BlockBlobConfiguration` - The configuration for the block blob feature.
 - `net.minecraft.world.level.levelgen.feature.trunkplacers.TrunkPlacer#getBaseHeight` - Returns the minimum height of the trunk.
 - `net.minecraft.world.level.levelgen.feature.stateproviders.RuleBasedBlockStateProvider#ifTrueThenProvide` - If the predicate is true, provide the given block.